MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-key-trust-validate-pki.md

 ### Unpublish Superseded Certificate Templates

-The certificate authority only issues certificates based on published certificate templates.
-For defense in depth security, it is a good practice to unpublish certificate templates that the certificate authority is not configured to issue.
+The certification authority only issues certificates based on published certificate templates.
+For defense in depth security, it is a good practice to unpublish certificate templates that the certification authority is not configured to issue.
 This includes the pre-published certificate template from the role installation and any superseded certificate templates.

 The newly created domain controller authentication certificate template supersedes previous domain controller certificate templates.
 Therefore, you need to unpublish these certificate templates from all issuing certificate authorities.

-Sign in to the certificate authority or management workstation with _Enterprise Admin_ equivalent credentials.
+Sign in to the certification authority or management workstation with _Enterprise Admin_ equivalent credentials.

-1. Open the **Certificate Authority** management console.
+1. Open the **Certification Authority** management console.

 2. Expand the parent node from the navigation pane.